 Staff orients new Council and Accreditation Committee members during an orientation session prior to their first meeting.
 The Committee member orientation is tailored to the individual depending on the extent to which the individual has participated in CPME activities.
 Each new Council and Committee member is provided all Council documents and publications describing the agency’s history, procedures, guidelines, policies, standards, and recent activities.
 Approximately every other year, the Council schedules a formal training session for Council members who have yet to serve as a member of a college on-site evaluation team.
 These sessions occur in conjunction with regular Council meetings.

+Assessment of Team and Evaluator Effectiveness

 The effectiveness of the on-site evaluation process is routinely reviewed by the Council based upon an assessment of evaluator performance.
 Following the on-site evaluation, the chief executive officer or chief academic officer of the institution is asked to complete a post- evaluation questionnaire that is designed to obtain pertinent information about the performance of the members of the evaluation team.
 Also, post-evaluation questionnaires are completed by the team chair regarding the effectiveness of each member of the team, and each member of the team completes a post-evaluation questionnaire to assess the effectiveness of the team chair.
 These post-evaluation questionnaires are submitted to CPME staff.